In this post, I’d like to explain why we felt the need to abandon our Silverlight development in favor of MVC3.

 Another thing we see is people working on more different platforms than before.
 Was it ok to ask for a certain browser in 2009, in 2010 our customers began to ask for a browser independent UI, not only on Windows, but also on a lot of other platforms.

-To see what exactly would be the response of our customers we decided to build a native iPhone application with a limited set of functionality.
+To see what exactly the response of our customers would be, we decided to build a native iPhone application with a limited set of functionality.
 We started the project early 2011 and published the first Dutch HRM app for any smartphone platform in may.
 It was a hit, not only because of responses by our clients, but also because of responses by our competitors.

 This lead us to conclude that we needed to do something to support a new requirement.
 Our application, at least in part, should be available on mobile devices and tablets.
 And we should make sure we could drop the browser requirement we had active, even with our Silverlight 4 UI*.